OramaSearch Inc. LogoOramaCore

 • total_threads: The total number of threads used to calculate the embeddings.
 By default, it's set to 8.

-The LLMs section configures the Language Models.
+The llm section configures the local Language Models.
 Here are the available options:

 On this page